inpsyde/composer-asset-compiler/docs/002-Compiling_Assets.md

 # Compiling Assets

-The compiling assets process can start in two ways:
+The assets compiling process can start in two ways:

 - automatically, after each `composer install` / `composer update`
-- manually, via the custom `composer compile-assets` command that the plugin provides.
+- manually, via the custom `composer compile-assets` command the plugin provides.